 - A reasonably comprehensive API especially for creating and querying Virtual Accounts.
 The most useful feature of the API is the ability to relate the virtual account ID to say the user’s moodle ID.
 Thus knowing the Moodle ID, I can uniquely determine the VA ID for this user since they can be one and the same.
 This, along with the lower cost per transaction, makes this vendor standout compared with Razorpay and Instamojo.

 - One disadvantage of Cashfree is that their virtual account numbers can have alphanumerics instead of just numerics.
 Some Apps just as Google Pay (India) do not accept alphabets in account number entry.

 There are at least 2 other vendors that offer Virtual Accounts: Razorpay and Instamojo.
 They have the following deficiencies:

 Razorpay: The main issue with this vendor is that there is no facility to derive the ID number of a user’s Virtual Account (VA) from any other user information such as Moodle user id, etc., using the API.
 You can get that information using the search facility from the vendor website’s dashboard but that is not useful for integration with API.
 Knowing the virtual account ID from a webhook, I was unable to determine the user or order related to it.
-Also the maximum cost per transaction is Rs.59 including GST on service.
+Also the maximum cost per transaction is Rs.59 including GST.

 The advantages of our implementation are:

-- With our system using Virtual accounts we are able to track payments and associate payments to WooCommerce shop orders by payee, time, and amount involved and do an automatic reconciliation.
+- With our system using Virtual Accounts, we are able to track payments and associate payments to WooCommerce shop orders by payee, time, and amount involved and do an automatic reconciliation.

 - Reports can be automatically generated, data can be exported and archived conveniently, etc.